aaronbloomfield/ics/hws/hw-fuzzing.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Tue, 3/14: Clarified that there are no spaces in the words in the word list, but `%20` will be used instead.  [common.txt](fuzzing/common.txt) was updated to include all instances of a space with `%20`.

 ### Setup